-Data security is crucial to all academic, medical and business operations at MIT.
-All existing and new business and data processes should include a data security review to be sure MIT data is safe from loss and secured against unauthorized access.
+- Data security is fundamental.
+All new and existing business and data processes should include a data security review.
+This ensures MIT data is safe from loss and secured against unauthorized access.

-Keep only the data you need for routine current business, safely archive or destroy older data, and remove it from all computers and other devices (smart phones, laptops, flash drives, external hard disks).
+- Scale down.
+Keep only the data you need for routine current business.
+Safely archive or destroy older data and remove it from all computers and other devices.

 - Lock it up and back it up!
 Physical security is the key to safe and confidential computing.
-All the passwords in the world won't get your laptop back if the computer itself is stolen.
-Back up the data to a safe place so it can be recovered if equipment fails or is lost or stolen.
+All the passwords in the world won't get your laptop back if it's stolen.
+Back up data to a safe place so it can be recovered if equipment fails or is lost or stolen.